Food Product Innovation Scholarship 2026

-The Les Dames d’Escoffier International (LDEI) Portland chapter is excited to support and mentor one woman-owned food/beverage business at the Fancy Food Show in New York City.
-In partnership with the Food Innovation Center, Les Dames Portland will provide one culinary professional with a complimentary booth in the incubator village, as well as professional mentorship to help prepare for the trade show opportunity including packaging design, marketing/PR, sales sheet review, pitch coaching, etc.
+The Les Dames d’Escoffier International (LDEI) Portland chapter is excited to support and mentor one woman-owned food/beverage business at the Fancy Food Show per year.
+In partnership with the Food Innovation Center, Les Dames Portland will provide one culinary professional with funds to use toward a booth in the incubator village, as well as professional mentorship to help prepare for the trade show opportunity including packaging design, marketing/PR, sales sheet review, pitch coaching, etc.

-Scholarship applicants must identify as a woman-owned business, have worked with or have a scheduled appointment with the OSU Food Innovation Center (we can assist with this once the application is submitted) and be ready for wholesale orders by the trade show date.
+Scholarship applicants must identify as a woman-owned business, have worked with or have a scheduled appointment with the OSU Food Innovation Center (we assist with this once the application is submitted there) and be ready for wholesale orders by the trade show date.

 We believe that historical bad behavior in the food and wine industry disproportionally hurts the most marginalized people in society, including women of color, women from working class backgrounds, and LGBTQ people.
 We believe that these communities must be centered in the work we do to lift-up women in our food community.
 Hence, we strongly encourage applications from people with these identities or who are members of marginalized communities to apply.
 If you would like translation assistance for this application email sarahspicymarshall@gmail.com and we will connect you with a volunteer.